-56 On seasonal timescales, tropical evergreen forests undergo endogenous changes in GEP via the phenology of leaf flush 57 and abscission (Doughty and Goulden, 2008, Restrepo-Coupe et al., 2013; Wu et al., 2016).
-The seasonal dependency of 58 productivity has motivated the development of rooting depth and phenology sub-models in DVGMs (Verbeeck et al., 2011; De 59 Weirdt et al., 2012; Kim et al., 2012).
-These sub-models have led to complexity in the modeled mechanisms controlling the GEP 59 seasonal cycle without necessarily improving accuracy.
-It is necessary to quantify the magnitude and timing of phenology's 56 effect on the GEP seasonal cycle after accounting for the integrated hourly response to sunlight.
+On seasonal timescales, tropical evergreen forests undergo endogenous changes in GEP via the phenology of leaf flush and abscission (Doughty and Goulden, 2008, Restrepo-Coupe et al., 2013).
+Such seasonal dependency of productivity has motivated the development of rooting depth and phenology sub-models in DVGMs (Verbeeck et al., 2011; De Weirdt et al., 2012; Kim et al., 2012).
+These sub-models have led to complexity in the modeled mechanisms controlling the GEP seasonal cycle without necessarily improving its fit to measurements.
+It is necessary to determine whether these sub-models represent the correct magnitude and timing of the GEP seasonal cycle after accounting for the integrated hourly response to sunlight.

-62 On interannual to decadal timescales, endogenous changes in forest NEE can arise from disturbance and recovery 63 (Nelson et al., 1994; Moorcroft et al., 2001; Chambers et al., 2013; Espírito-Santo et al., 2014; Anderegg et al., 2015).
-The km67 64 eddy flux site in the Tapajós National Forest (TNF) presents a unique opportunity to study the potential legacy of disturbance 65 caused by drought.
+On interannual to decadal timescales, endogenous changes in forest NEE can arise from disturbance and recovery (Nelson et al., 1994; Moorcroft et al., 2001; Chambers et al., 2013; Espírito-Santo et al., 2014; Anderegg et al., 2015).
+The km67 eddy flux site in the Tapajós National Forest presents a unique opportunity to study the potential legacy of disturbance caused by drought.
 This Eastern Brazilian Amazon forest lies on the dry end of the rainfall spectrum for tropical evergreen forests (Saleska et al., 2003; Hutyra et al., 2005).
-A severe El Niño drought in 1997-1998 was followed by disturbance, 66 67 evidenced by a large and heavily respiring CWD pool in 2001.
-Subsequent NEE measurements showed a 4-year transition from a 68 net carbon source in 2002 to nearly carbon-neutral in 2004 and 2005 (Hutyra et al., 2007).
-The observed disequilibrium state led 69 researchers to the hypothesis that RE was high but dissipating, and that the forest will continue to transition into equilibrium, 70 becoming a sink throughout the decade (Pyle et al., 2008).
-Conversely, this hypothesis implies that any new disturbance should 71 drive the forest back into disequilibrium, becoming a source again.
-We test these predictions using meteorological records, forest 72 inventories of aboveground biomass (AGB) and CWD, and an additional 3.5 years of eddy flux data, resumed after a 2.5-year 73 interruption, collected since prior studies.
+A severe El Niño drought in 1997-1998 was followed by disturbance, evidenced by a large and heavily respiring CWD pool in 2001.
+Subsequent NEE measurements showed a 4-year transition from a net carbon source in 2002 to nearly carbonneutral in 2004 and 2005 (Hutyra et al., 2007).
+The observed disequilibrium state led researchers to the hypothesis that RE was high but dissipating, and that the forest will continue to transition into equilibrium, becoming a sink throughout the decade (Pyle et al., 2008).
+Conversely, this hypothesis implies that any new disturbance should drive the forest back into disequilibrium, becoming a source again.
+We test these predictions using meteorological records, forest inventories of aboveground biomass (AGB) and CWD, and an additional 3.5 years of eddy flux data, resumed after a 2.5-year interruption, collected since prior studies.